 Pitfall cluster: partial payments misapplied to interest first

-Legal risk: Under RAA s33A(10), short payments must be treated as settling principal first (then penalty, then interest).
+Legal risk: Under RAA section 33A(10), short payments must be treated as settling principal first (then penalty, then interest).
 Misapplication can distort arrears status and become a dispute point.

 Pitfall cluster: refund expectation vs statutory set-off

 Typical scenario: A taxpayer expects a VAT cash refund, but has PAYE arrears.
-VAT Act s44(6)(b) empowers set-off against other administered tax debts where the taxpayer is in default; TaRMS also supports offsetting refunds against other obligations (but not across currencies).
+VAT Act section 44(6)(b) empowers set-off against other administered tax debts where the taxpayer is in default; TaRMS also supports offsetting refunds against other obligations (but not across currencies).

-Control: Before confirming any “refund payable,” run a cross-tax debt check and document whether set-off was applied under VAT s44(6).
+Control: Before confirming any “refund payable,” run a cross-tax debt check and document whether set-off was applied under VAT section 44(6).

 Pitfall cluster: incorrect currency posting and cross-currency netting assumptions